-Over the last seven years, UBS AG has transformed its business to focus on its Global Wealth Management business and its universal bank in Switzerland, complemented by Asset Management and a significantly smaller and more capital efficient Investment Bank; UBS AG has substantially reduced the RWA and LRD usage in the Non-core and Legacy Portfolio; and made significant cost reductions.
-UBS AG has recently provided an update on the execution of its strategy, updated its performance targets and provided guidance on capital and resources.
-Risk remains that UBS AG may not succeed in executing its strategy or achieving its performance targets, or may be delayed in doing so.
-Market events or other factors may adversely affect UBS AG's ability to achieve its objectives.
-Macroeconomic conditions, geopolitical uncertainty, changes to regulatory requirements and the continuing costs of meeting these requirements have prompted UBS AG to adapt its targets and ambitions in the past and UBS AG may need to do so again in the future.
+UBS AG has transformed its business to focus on its Global Wealth Management business and its universal bank in Switzerland, complemented by Asset Management and a significantly smaller and more capital-efficient Investment Bank; it has substantially reduced the risk-weighted assets and leverage ratio denominator usage in Corporate Center; and made significant cost reductions.
+Risk remains that going forward UBS AG may not succeed in executing its strategy or achieving its performance targets, or may be delayed in doing so.
+Macroeconomic conditions, geopolitical uncertainty, changes to regulatory requirements and the continuing costs of meeting these requirements have prompted UBS AG to adapt its targets and ambitions in the past and it may need to do so again in the future.

 To achieve its strategic plans, UBS AG expects to continue to make significant expenditures on technology and infrastructure to improve client experience, improve and further enable digital offerings and increase efficiency.
 UBS AG's investments in new technology may not fully achieve its objectives or improve its ability to attract and retain customers.
 In addition, UBS AG will likely face competition in providing digitally enabled offerings from both existing competitors and new financial service providers in various portions of the value chain.
+For example, technological advances and the growth of e-commerce have made it possible for e-commerce firms and other companies to offer products and services that were traditionally offered only by banks.
+These advances have also allowed financial institutions and other companies to provide digitally based financial solutions, including electronic securities trading, payments processing and online automated algorithmic-based investment advice at a low cost to their customers.
+UBS AG may have to lower its prices, or risk losing customers as a result.
 UBS AG's ability to develop and implement competitive digitally enabled offerings and processes will be an important factor in its ability to compete.

 As part of its strategy, UBS AG seeks to improve its operating efficiency, in part by controlling its costs.
-UBS AG may not be able to identify feasible cost reduction opportunities that are consistent with its business goals and cost reductions may be realized later or may be smaller than UBS AG anticipates.
-Higher temporary and permanent regulatory costs and higher business demand than anticipated have partly offset cost reductions and delayed the achievement of UBS AG's past cost reduction targets, and UBS AG could continue to be challenged in the execution of its ongoing efforts to improve operating efficiency.
+UBS AG may not be able to identify feasible cost reduction opportunities that are consistent with its business goals and cost reductions may be realised later or may be smaller than it anticipates.
+Higher temporary and permanent regulatory costs and higher business demand than anticipated have partly offset cost reductions and delayed the achievement of UBS AG's past cost reduction targets, and it could continue to be challenged in the execution of its ongoing efforts to improve operating efficiency.

-Changes in UBS AG's workforce as a result of outsourcing, nearshoring, offshoring, insourcing or staff reduc-tions may introduce new operational risks that, if not effectively addressed, could affect UBS AG's ability to achieve cost and other benefits from such changes, or could result in operational losses.
-Such changes can also lead to expenses recognised in the income statement well in advance of the cost savings intended to be achieved through such workforce strategy; for example, if provisions for real estate lease contracts need to be recognised, or when, in connection with the closure or disposal of non-profitable operations, foreign currency translation losses previously recorded in other comprehensive income are reclassified to the income statement.
+Changes in UBS AG's workforce as a result of outsourcing, nearshoring, offshoring, insourcing or staff reductions may introduce new operational risks that, if not effectively addressed, could affect its ability to achieve cost and other benefits from such changes, or could result in operational losses.

-As UBS AG implements effectiveness and efficiency programs, it may also experience unintended consequenc-es, such as the unintended loss or degradation of capabilities that it needs in order to maintain its competitive position, achieve its targeted returns or meet existing or new regulatory requirements and expectations.
+As UBS AG implements effectiveness and efficiency programs, it may also experience unintended consequences, such as the unintended loss or degradation of capabilities that it needs in order to maintain its competitive position, achieve its targeted returns or meet existing or new regulatory requirements and expectations.